ttionya/vaultwarden-backup/docs/multiple-remote-destinations.md

 ...
 ```

-Both remote destinations are available, they are `BitwardenBackup:/BitwardenBackup/` and `extraRemoteName1:extraRemoteDir1`.
+With the above example, both remote destinations are available: `BitwardenBackup:/BitwardenBackup/` and `extraRemoteName1:extraRemoteDir1`.

 <br>